 - Considered the work performed by the Council's valuer (Wilks, Head & Eve), and confirmed that the scope of their work is adequate, they had appropriate professional capabilities to complete the work and the results of their work is in line with our expectations. - Challenged the assumptions used by the Council's valuer by reference to external evidence and our EY valuation specialists.
 This included considering significant or unusual movements in valuation.
-Additional work has been completed in this area, including detailed review of a sample of assets by our own valuer. - Sample tested key asset information used by the valuer in performing their valuation (e.g. yield adopted and forecast future income has been agreed to external sources). - Confirmed that the valuation was undertaken to ensure all assets required to be valued within a 5 year rolling programme as required by the Code for PPE had been completed, However, it is the practice of the Council to revalue the entire population of the selected class of asset category subject to revaluation in that year.
-It can therefore happen that not all asset categories are revalued in any one year.
-We recommend management reconsider the cyclical valuation approach such that assets of each type are valued each year. - Confirmed that the valuation was completed on up-to-date information regarding each asset such that any specific changes to assets that have occurred in year had been communicated to the valuer. - Reviewed and challenged where necessary any changes to useful economic lives as a result of the most recent valuation. - Tested the accounting entries posted via journal to ensure they have been correctly processed in the financial statements. •
+Additional work has been completed in this area, including detailed review of a sample of assets by our own valuer. - Sample tested key asset information used by the valuer in performing their valuation (e.g. yield adopted and forecast future income has been agreed to external sources). - Confirmed that the valuation was undertaken to ensure all assets required to be valued within a 5 year rolling programme as required by the Code for PPE had been completed, which confirmed that the entire asset base had been revalued by Wilks, Head & Eve in 2021/22, so there was no risk of material misstatement arising from the lack of valuation of assets. - Confirmed that the valuation was completed on up-to-date information regarding each asset such that any specific changes to assets that have occurred in year had been communicated to the valuer. - Reviewed and challenged where necessary any changes to useful economic lives as a result of the most recent valuation. - Tested the accounting entries posted via journal to ensure they have been correctly processed in the financial statements.